 Sensory memory

-Your sensory memory processes information gathered by your senses.
-Some is held and some is dropped.
 Whilst reading this you may hear sounds or feel hot or cold.
 Those sensations will be held in your memory for a second after you feel them and then disappear (test this – close your eyes, you’ll still see the words on the screen in your mind and then it will fade away).
-If you pay attention to the information your brain is receiving it will move into your short-term memory.

 Short-term memory

-Although we use this term to mean things that have just happened or information we have learned recently, what is captured in your short-term memory only stays for up to 40 seconds – anything you want to recall after that is stored in the long-term memory.
+Although we use this term to mean things that have just happened or information we have learned recently, what is captured in your short-term memory only stays for up to 40 seconds – anything you want to recall after that is stored in your long-term memory.

 Long-term memory

-Here the information can be held for a longer time – maybe years – thanks to the new physical connections that are made in the brain when we pay specific attention or encode the information.
-Encoding happens when the information received is translated into a different form that can be processed by the brain.
+Here information can be held for a longer time – maybe years – thanks to the new physical connections that are made in the brain when we pay specific attention or encode the information.

-Memory encoding can occur in three ways
+Memory encoding can occur in three ways:

-a) visually – take a written list of random items, the ones you remember are the ones you then picture in your mind.
+1) visually – take a written list of random items, the ones you remember are the ones you then picture in your mind.
 You have processed the information into pictures.

-b) auditory – you say the same list outloud.
+2) auditory – you say the same list outloud.
 You have processed the words into sound.

-c) with significance – you add meaning to the list – it's Christmas gifts for close family.
+3) with significance – you add meaning to the list – it's Christmas gifts for close family.

 Does taking pictures impact memory making?

-Whilst we are distracted with our cameras, we are not engaging with our experience so cannot expect to capture the moment internally.
+When we are distracted with our cameras, we are not engaging with our direct experience so cannot expect to capture the moment for long internally.
 We don't give our brain the time or the opportunity to process it.

-A recent study published in the Journal of Applied Research in Memory and Cognition is suggesting exactly that.
-Soares and Storm (2018) have examined the known photo-taking impairment effect – we are less likely to remember objects we photograph than objects we only observe - to see if the lack of memory is due to taking advantage of the camera's "memory".
+Soares and Storm (2018) examined the known photo-taking impairment effect – we are less likely to remember objects we photograph than objects we only observe - to see if the lack of memory is due to taking advantage of the camera's "memory".

 In their experiment they asked certain participants to always delete photos after taking them, use Snapchat or store them.
-The results found that there was not significant difference in the state of recall suggesting that it is the action of taking photos that disrupts how people engage or encode what they are viewing.
+The results found that there was no significant difference in the state of recall suggesting that it is the action of taking photos that disrupts how people engage or encode what they are viewing.

-So although we may capture something we see on a camera, perhaps it's at the cost of making memories.
 Maybe the only memory some will have of that train trip to the top of Snowdon is of taking lots of photos and maybe that's all they wanted.

-Mindfulness and memory making
+Mindfulness and memory-making

-Evidently we need to actively pay attention if we are going to remember something.
 The same is true of mindfulness.
-As Jon Kabat Zinn, the Godfather of mindfulness-based stress reduction, puts it "mindfulness is paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally."
+As Jon Kabat Zinn, the Godfather of mindfulness-based stress reduction, puts it "mindfulness is paying attention in a particular way: on purpose, in the present moment, and non-judgmentally."

-Practicing mindfulness teaches us ways to attend to the present moment.
-Afterall now is the only time we have.
+Now is the only time we have.
 This is when we see a sunset, hear the birds or taste the sweetness of a piece of fruit.
-To be in the moment, we have to intentionally focus on the experience.

 Whether we notice or not our senses are constantly picking up data from our surroundings.
 This means any time we choose we can bring ourselves into the present simply by tuning in to one of them.
-We can be with our experience and lay down memories.

 5 mindful steps to memory making